Transfer to a new programme

 It may not be possible for you to start your new programme until the beginning of the following session, in which case you will be expected to withdraw temporarily for the rest of the session and you must take temporary leave.
 Your current Parent School will advise you on the process for doing this.
 It may affect your entitlement to student loans and other funding.
 Please see Changes in Circumstances for more information on this.

-If, however, a transfer to another programme of study is not agreed by the end of the Easter vacation and you return to the University after the Easter vacation, you must remain on your existing programme and fulfil all examinations and assessments required for the current programme at the end of the session as a condition of the transfer.
+If, however, a change to another programme of study is not agreed by the end of the Easter vacation and you return to the University after the Easter vacation, you must remain on your current programme and fulfil all examinations and assessments required for your current programme at the end of the session as a condition of the change.

-A late transfer will not be taken into account if you underachieve in your examinations at the end of the year.
+A late change of programme will not be allowed if you underachieve in your examinations at the end of the year.

 In addition, either school may require you to pass some or all of the examinations or assessments as a condition of the change.
 During this period, you will continue to be subject to the normal conditions of attendance in the University.